Sports in Minnesota: Olympians from Minnesota

 including Sada Jacobson (Rochester, Minnesota) already had won the bronze medal in the 2004 Summer Olympic games in sabre fencing.

 Minnesota Lynx players were part of six consecutive and eight overall victories in women's basketball.
 Seimone Augustus, Sylvia Fowles, Maya Moore, Lindsay Whalen, and Katie Smith were among those who earned Team USA their gold medals.

+Gymnast Sunisa Lee competed in the 2020 Summer Olympics and the 2024 Summer Olympics, winning a total of 6 medals, including 2 golds.

 Amateur sports

 Baseball

 Summer collegiate baseball is present in Minnesota with the SCBA-sanctioned Northwoods League.
 All players in the league must have NCAA eligibility remaining in order to participate, and therefore are not paid.
 Minnesota's Northwoods League teams are the Duluth Huskies, Mankato Moondogs, Rochester Honkers, St. Cloud Rox, and Willmar Stingers.
 The Northwoods League Offices are located in Rochester, Minnesota.
 There are also Northwoods League teams operating in Wisconsin, Iowa, Michigan, and Ontario, Canada.

 The Fargo-Moorhead RedHawks are an American Association team founded in 1996 and based in Fargo, North Dakota.
 While not primarily based in Minnesota the team also includes fans from Moorhead, Minnesota.
 They won five Northern League titles in 1998, 2003, 2006, 2009 and 2010 (the last year of the league).

 Other Minor League Baseball teams associated with Minnesota include the Rochester Red Wings (AAA), the New Britain Rock Cats (AA), the Fort Myers Miracles (High-A), the Cedar Rapids Kernels (Low-A), the Elizabethton Twins (Rookie), the DSL Twins of the Dominican Summer League, and GCL Twins of the Gulf Coast League, all sponsored by the Minnesota Twins.

 American Legion baseball is played throughout the state in summer.